Isetta-Team/Isetta-Website-Raw/docs/index.md

 ## New here?
 - We are making a game engine called Isetta to learn about game engine development.
 The Isetta engine is open-sourced [here](https://github.com/Isetta-Team/Isetta-Engine).
-- We are documenting our whole process and recording all our discussions and decisions (even the bad ones) in weekly blogs starting from [Week 0](blogs/week-0/).
+- We are documenting our whole process and compiling what we learn all on this website.
+The best place to look for our knowledge of an engine subsystem is our [compendium](compendium/introduction).
+- You can see all of the specifics for our development starting from [Week 0](blogs/week-0/) for our weekly blog.
 - We are interviewing industry professionals to help learn what we don't know, we don't know.
-Then we are sharing an edited, "concise" version of the talk [here](interviews/MartinMiddleton-interview/).
+Then we are sharing an edited, "concise" versions of the talks [here](interviews/introduction/).
+- If you're interested in using our engine (we appreciate your curiousity!), you can see some of our starting documentation at our [Usage](engine_docs/home/) page.

 <!-- <div class="video-wrapper" style="width: 90%; margin: auto; min-height: 400px">
     <iframe width="1280" height="720" src="https://www.youtube.com/embed/S_JBMqh5eQo?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>